dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 ```

 To remove an entry from the `Map` use the `remove` method,
-and to removes all entries that satisfy a given test
+and to remove all entries that satisfy a given test
 use the `removeWhere` method:

 {:.include-lang}